deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Pssh.
 You Humans, so strange about these things.”

-“Other species think we’re weirdly *over*\-sexed.”
-Xiù grumbled, still blushing pink from eartip to collarbone.
+“Other species think we’re weirdly *over*\-sexed,” Xiù grumbled, still blushing pink from eartip to collarbone.

-“Well…” Yan ducked his head and grinned sheepishly, “Maybe, Given-Men…what is words?
+“Well…” Yan ducked his head and grinned sheepishly.
+“Maybe, Given-Men…what is words?
 ‘Ham it up?’
 Why ham is word, I do not know…”

 “And you’re just about the biggest ham there is.”

 That earned a hoot of approval, and Yan tore off the Werne’s front leg and shoulder with very little apparent effort.

 “Here.”
-He handed it to Xiù, who grimaced a little at suddenly finding herself holding a whole leg of freshly-butchered bloody meat.
+He handed it to Xiù, who grimaced a little at suddenly finding herself holding a whole leg of freshly butchered bloody meat.
 “Take home, for you and for Awisun.
 Eating for four now!
 Werne meat will make the babies strong!”

 “...Thank you, Yan.”
 She even managed to accept the gruesome gift gracefully.
 “I’ll… go pack it, I guess.”